larryhastings/correlate/README.md

 * `dataset_b` contains fuzzy keys `fkbH` and `fkbL`.
   Any match containing `fkbH` has a higher score than any match containing `fkbL`.
   (H = high scoring, L = low scoring.)
-* The matches`fka1->fkbH` and `fka2->fkbH` have the same score.
+* The matches`fka1:fkbH` and `fka2:fkbH` have the same score.
-* The match `fka1->fkbL` has a lower score than `fka2->fkbL`.
+* The match `fka1:fkbL` has a lower score than `fka2:fkbL`.

-**correlate** should prefer `fka2->fkbL` to `fka1->fkbL`.
+**correlate** should prefer `fka2:fkbL` to `fka1:fkbL`.
-But it can only pick that match if it previously picked `fka1->fkbH`.
+But the greedy algorithm can only pick that match if it previously picked `fka1:fkbH`.
 And there's no guarantee that it would!
-If two items in the list have the same score, it's ambiguous which one **correlate** would choose.
+If two items in the list have the same score, it's ambiguous which one the greedy algorithm would choose.
 To handle this properly it needs to look ahead and experiment.

 My solution for this is what I call the "match boiler", or the "boiler" for short.
-The boiler uses a hybrid approach: it uses the greedy linear algorithm when scores are unique.
-If it encounters a run of items with matching scores, and where any of those items have `value_a` or `value_b` in common, it recursively tries the experiment where it keeps each of those items in turn.
-It does the look-ahead, and sums the score from each recursive experiment, then keeps the experiment with the highest score.
+The boiler uses a hybrid approach.
+By default, when the scores for matches are unique, it uses the "greedy" algorithm.
+If it encounters a run of items with matching scores, where any of those items have `value_a` or `value_b` in common, it recursively runs an experiment where it keeps each of those items in turn.
+It computes the score from each of these recursive experiments and keeps the one with the highest score.

+(If two or more experiments have the same score, it keeps the first one it encountered with that score--but, since the input to the match boiler is a list, sorted with highest scores to the end, technically it's the *last* entry in the list that produced the high-scoring experiment.)

 With the "match boiler" in place, **correlate** seems to produce optimal results even in these rare ambigous situations.

-(Using the boiler to analyze fuzzy rounds got pretty complicated!
+I'm not sure what the *big-O* notation is for the "match boiler".
+The pathological worst case, where every match has the same score, is probably `O(M**N)`.
+Let's hope that never happens!

+#### Cheap Recursion And The "Grouper"

+But wait!
+It gets even more complicated!

+Compared to the rest of the algorithm, the recursive step is quite expensive.
+It does reduce the domain of the problem, so it's guaranteed to complete... someday.
+But if we're not careful it'll perform a lot of expensive, needless, and redundant calculations.
+So there are a bunch of optimizations to the recursive step, mainly to do with the group of matches that have the same score.

+The first step is to analyze these matches and boil them out into "connected groups".
+A "connected group" is a set of match objects where either each object has a `value_a` or a `value_b` in common with another object in the group.
+These are interesting, because choosing one of the matches from these groups will remove at least one other value from that group from consideration.
+There's a utility function called `grouper()` that computes these connected groups.

+The second step is to take those "connected groups", and, for every group containing only one match object, "keep" it immediately.
+We already know we're keeping these, and it's cheaper to do it now.

+The third step is to recurse over each of the values of the smallest connected group of size 2 or more.
+Why the smallest?
+Because it's cheaper.
+Let's say there are 50 items left in the list of matches.
+At the top are 6 match objects with the same score.
+There's two groups: one of length 2, the other of length 4.
+The number of operations we'll perform by looping and recursing is, roughly, **N** • **M**, where **N** is `len(group)` and **M** is `len(matches - group)`.
+So which one is cheaper:

+* 2 x 48, or
+* 4 x 46?

+Obviously the first one!

+(There's a theoretical opportunity for further optimization here: when recursing, if there's more than one connected group of length 2 or greater, pass in the list of groups we *didn't* consume to the recursive step.
+That would save the recursive call from re-calculating the connected groups.
+In practice I imagine this happens rarely, so handling it would result in a couple of `if` branches that never get taken.
+Also, it's a little more complicated than it seems, because you'd have to re-use the `grouper()` on the group you're examining before passing it down, because it might split it into two groups.
+In practice it wouldn't speed up anybody's correlations, and it'd make the code more complicated.
+So let's skip it.
+The code is already more-or-less correct in these rare circumstances and that's good enough.)

+#### The Match Boiler Reused For Fuzzy Key Scoring

+Once my first version of the "match boiler" was done, I realized I could reuse it for boiling down all fuzzy key matches, too.
+Fuzzy key matches already used basically the same "greedy" algorithm that were used for matches, and I realized the same corner case existed here too.

-It had to support a callback each time it kept a value, which let the fuzzy keys submit new matches for consideration from subsequent rounds.)
+My first attempt was quite complicated, as the "match boiler" doesn't itself understand rounds.
+I added a callback which it'd call every time it kept a match, which passed in the keys that got matched.
+Since those keys were now "consumed", I would inject new matches using those keys from subsequent rounds (if any).
+This worked, but the code was complicated.

+And it got even more complicated later when I added the recursive step!
+I had to save and restore all the state of which fuzzy keys had been consumed from which rounds.
+I wound up building it into the subclass of `MatchBoiler`, which is part of why `MatchBoiler` clones itself when recursing.
+This made the code cleaner but it was still clumsy and a bit slow.

+The subsequent rewrite using the `sort_by` tuple was a big win all around: it simplified the code, it let me remove the callback, and it let the match boiler implicitly handle all the rounds without really understanding them.

+But this is why it's so important that the boiler is super-stable.
+Earlier versions of the match boiler assumed it could re-sort the input array any time it wanted.
+But the array passed in was sorted by score *then* by round numbers--highest score is most important, lowest round number is second-most important.
+And the array is sorted with highest score, then lowest round number, last.
+When recursing, the match boiler has to prefer the *last* entry in its input that produced the same score--otherwise, it might accidentally consume a key from a later round before consuming that key from an earlier round.

+I didn't want to teach the boiler to understand this `sort_by` tuple.
+Happily, I didn't have to.
+It wasn't much work to ensure that the boiler was super-stable, and once that was true it always produced correct results.
+This had the added benefit of being a bit faster, too!

+#### Theoretical Failings Of The Match Boiler

 Even with the boiler, you can still contrive scenarios where **correlate** will produce arguably sub-optimal results.
+The boiler only tries experiments where the matches have the same score.
+But it's possible that the greedy algorithm may find a local maximum that causes it to miss the global maximum.

-If `a1` and `a2` are values in `dataset_a`, and `b1` and `b2` are values in `dataset_b`, and the matches have these scores:
+If `A` and `B` are values in `dataset_a`, and `X` and `Y` are values in `dataset_b`, and the matches have these scores:

-    a1->b1 == 10
+    A->X == 10
-    a1->b2 == 9
+    A->Y == 9
-    a2->b1 == 8
+    B->X == 8
-    a2->b2 == 1
+    B->Y == 1

-In this scenario, the boiler will pick `a1->b1`, which means it's left with `a2->b2`.
+In this scenario, the boiler will pick `A->X`, which means it's left with `B->Y`.
 Total score: 11.
-But if it had picked `a1->b2`, that means it would get to pick `a2->b1`, and the total score would be 17!
+But if it had picked `A->Y`, that means it would get to pick `B->X`, and the total score would be 17!
+Amazing!

 Is that better?
 In an abstract, hypothetical scenario like this, it's hard to say for sure.

-In practice I don't think this is really a problem.
+I doubt this is a real problem in practice.
 Handling the ambiguous scenario where items had identical scores is already "gilding the lily", considering how rare it happens with real-world data.
 Anyway, when would real data behave in this contrived way?
-How could `a1` score so highly against `b1` and `b2`, but `a1` scores high against `b1` but low against `b2`?
+When would `A` score so highly against `X` and `Y`, but `B` scores high against `X` but low against `Y`?
+If `B` is a good match for `X`, and `X` is a good match for `A`, and `A` is a good match for `Y`, then, by transitivity, in the real world, `B` is probably a good match for `Y`.

+I therefore think this scenario simply isn't realistic.
+And the only way to fix it is with the crushingly expensive `O(M**N)` algorithm.
-This scenario simply isn't realistic, and fixing it would likely be computationally expensive for the general case.
-So it's just not worth it.
-Relax, YAGNI.
+It's just not worth it.
+So, relax!
+YAGNI.

 ### Ranking